Sawbridgeworth Cricket Club

 In the years after the Second World War, although not lacking in hard work and enthusiasm, the club struggled with results on the field, losing most of the games played.
 All cricket was only played on Saturdays until after the Second World War, when a full Saturday and Sunday fixture list was provided.
 Things were developing off the field as well.
 The club had a new crest from 1951, when it took Sir Walter Lawrence's family crest of the orthodox cross and two panther heads, as its own.
 The facilities at the club were extended through the generosity of the Pyle family, who built the tea pavilion, which was opened in 1952.
 Their support was extended throughout the next years through both Phil and Pat Pyle, both of whom played for the club.
 Junior teams have been fielded sporadically since 1877, but in 1957 a new junior section was set up by Barry Bousfield and Stanley Mansfield, which helped provide the strong 1st XI of the 1960s.
 This tradition is carried on today by the Junior Chairman Andrew Meadmore and ably assisted by Chris Pask, Carl Waring, Chris Howard and many others.

+The growth in importance of the motor car led to club members constructing a new car park in 1959 with a new access point from Springhall Road.
 Prior to 1964 players would drink in the King William IV pub after a game, but in this year the tea pavilion was altered to house a small bar so the profits went to the club.
 The 1960s saw some big fixture changes with the club moving away from playing Hockerill, Rickling Ramblers, Quendon Hall, Epping, Dunmow etc to a fixture list which was the same as that of Bishop's Stortford, who were the premier side in the area at that time.
 The fixture list included Southgate, Loughton, Buckhurst Hill, Ilford, Woodford Wells, Colchester and East Essex, Hertford, Berkhampsted, Bedford Town and Orsett.
 This was largely due to the increased strengths of the sides; the First Eleven boasted at least seven players who had Minor County or County Second XI experience.
 In 1965 came the first cricket week and in the following year Sawbridgeworth became the first club side in three years to beat the Essex Club and Ground team which included Keith Boyce, a future West Indian Test bowler.

 The 1965 side during cricket week, in front of the old tea pavillion which had been built by Arthur Pyle.